Back to Blog

 • Efficient for retrieving entire records.

-• May be less efficient for analytical queries involving aggregations or calculations on large datasets.
+• May be less efficient for AI analytics and machine learning aggregations on large datasets.

-• Indexing and searching can be slower for certain types of queries.
+• AI model training data processing can be slower for analytical queries.

 Column-Oriented Databases: